-Over 20 students trapped in major forest fire in TN, rescue ops on
+Over 20 students caught in major forest fire in TN, rescue ops on

 Deputy chief minister O Panneerselvam has also rushed to the spot.

-Conservator of forests, Madurai circle, R K Jegania said that the students from the college had not obtained permission for trekking, according to a Times of India report.
+Conservator of forests, Madurai circle, RK Jegania said that the students from the college had not obtained permission for trekking, according to a Times of India report.

 Theni district collector Pallavi Baldev ruled out any causality at the moment.